wso2/docs-is/en/docs/guides/access-delegation/try-device-flow.md

 ## Try it out

+Let's try out the device flow.

-1. Open a terminal window and run the following command to send a request to the `device_authorize` endpoint.
+1. Open a terminal and run the following command to send a request to the `device_authorize` endpoint.

+    !!! info
+        The client (the device) initiates this request to the authorization server.
+In the response, the client receives a **device code**, a **user code**, and a **verification URI**.
+The client starts polling the **/token** endpoint of the authorization server using the **device_code** at an interval as specified in the response.

     <table>
     <tbody>